-Comprising of just six beautifully appointed rooms, this family-run boutique hotel is located inside a carefully renovated 16th-century building off the Stradun, Old Town’s main pedestrian thoroughfare.
+Comprising of just six beautifully appointed rooms, this family-run boutique hotel is located inside a carefully renovated sixteenth-century building off the Stradun, Old Town’s main pedestrian thoroughfare.
 The decor is a beguiling blend of history – exposed original stone wall and wooden beams – with contemporary creature comforts like extremely comfortable beds and spacious white marble bathrooms featuring his and hers sinks in the suites.
 A great deal of attention has been paid to small details, with the antique-looking furniture and Venetian Murano glass chandeliers painstakingly sourced from abroad.
 Besides the extensive breakfast served in your room, there are no dining options on-site, so the discreetly hidden away kitchenettes are a boon for self-caterers.
 The owner is a wonderful source for local recommendations.
 No request is too much trouble and all manners of local tours can be organized on request.

-St Joseph’s Hotel – Location
+St Joseph’s – Location

 - Address: Ul.
 Svetog Josipa 3, Dubrovnik.